Latest Current Affairs 2021 For Bank(Current Affairs)/All Govt Competitive Exams, That may be Asked in Forthcoming Exams Part2 in 2021

 the recent farm laws.

-passed a resolution urging the Central Government to scrap the recent
+passed a resolution urging the Central Government to scrap the recent farm

 laws.